rmarmier/MediaFilename/README.md

 The tool generates a rename command for each supported media files.
 It embeds the UTC time and the timezone into the new filename so the usual alphanumerical sort will keep files in chronological order.

+In addition, the tool does a second pass to try to match any unsupported companion file like *.xmp to its master's basename and rename it accordingly.

 #Format of the generated filenames

 The new name for the media file implement the following format: